-Road closed in Newbridge this week for road works
+Road closed in Newbridge for road works

 Kildare County Council offices at Aras Chill Dara

-The road at Liffey Terrace in the centre of Newbridge will be closed from this morning, Monday January 8 until Friday January 16.
+The road at Liffey Terrace in the centre of Newbridge will be closed from Monday January 8 until Friday March 16.

 Kildare County Council plans to close the from its junction with Main Street, Newbridge to its junction with Liffey View to facilitate road reconstruction works at this location